Dr Tracey Bjorkman

 1986 - Dr Don Cameron, Diabetes research

-1991 - Dr Robert Tindle began a 5 year Lions Fellowship.
+1991 – Dr Robert Tindle began a five year Lions Fellowship.
 Dr Tindle worked with Prof. Ian Frazer on the immunology of human papillomavirus infection.
 Dr Tindle now has an international reputation in the field of HPV.

 1992 - Prof. Paul Colditz was appointed Lions Research Fellow at the Perinatal Research Centre at the Royal Brisbane & Women's Hospital.
 Prof. Colditz is now the Director of the Perinatal Research Centre.